cisagov/ansible-role-assessment-tool/README.md

   for Python 2; if it is then we will install the system package that provides the Python 2 interpreter and will create a Python 2 virtual environment.
 Defaults to false.
+* `unarchive_extra_opts` - a list of extra options to be passed to the ansible.builtin.unarchive Ansible module.
+When installing a tarball from a GitHub repository, for example, it is often useful to set this value to "[--strip-components=1]".
+The default behavior is to pass no extra options.
 * `virtualenv_dir` - the directory where the Python virtualenv should be created.
 Defaults to install_dir/.venv.
 Only read if python is true.